 For steps to deploy a Kubernetes app to your cluster, visit Deploying Kubernetes apps.

-The types of plans for managed services include:
+The types of plans for SaaS products include:

 Monthly subscriptions, or a subscription for a specific period, such as a year or longer.
 The vendor might offer multiple subscription plans, such as Basic, Standard, and Pro plans.